 You’re meant to look between their legs!
 Not on their heads.

 Oh, the shame!
 Exposed as a townie-poephol!
 Got to hand it to Uncle Hec, the master of quiet, understated humour.
 I still blush when I think of it, I’ll never be able to fall asleep counting sheep again.
 But of course Uncle Hec was very gentle on me and gave me a whisky that evening, as always.
 Just not as stiff a tot as the one he poured for Aunt Stell.

-I’m a farmer.
-I know I’m a farmer because I have the keys to the bakkie and instructions on how to run a dairy.
+I was a farm manager for a week.
+I had the keys to the bakkie and no clue on how to run a dairy.

-The instructions were flung at me outside the door to the Platberg Bottle Store in Warden Street where I was working in my holidays for Mom and Dad, and some keys were flung at me as the car taking Des and Tabs to Jan Smuts airport roared off.
-They were late and could miss the departure of their flight to Harare and on to Mana Pools on the Zambesi.
+What actually happened was a car screeched to a halt outside the door to the Platberg Bottle Store in Warden Street where I was working in my holidays for Mom and Dad, and some keys were flung at me as the car taking Des and Tabs to Jan Smuts airport roared off.
+They were late and could miss the departure of their flight at Jan Smuts airport in Joburg.

 Were they written instructions?
-No, shouted instructions.
-The three-second short course on the finer aspects of dairy herd management: “You’ll be fine!
-The bakkie’s parked in Retief Street.”
+No, hastily shouted instructions: ‘You’ll be fine!
+The bakkie’s parked in Retief Street.’
+Said Des.

 O-kay!
 Let’s see: What did I get wrong?
 I ran out of feed for the cows, then bought the wrong feed at the mill and it was made clear to me I’d have to go back and change it; I had the farmhands look at me in amusement once they realised just how little I knew; I had Des’ horse King realise he had a novice on his back when I took him for a daily morning ride; And I had a cow get stuck in labour with a breech calf.
-I had to phone Kai to come up from Bergville to sort that out.
+I had to phone Kai to come up from Bergville to sort that one out.